 That means in practice, the minimum amount of time for your lengthy postdoctoral application to be thoroughly edited is 2 ½ weeks.

 If you do not leave at least 2 ½ weeks for the editing work to be done, the edits will not be finished by your deadline.

 Please consider yourself forewarned by this explanation, which I will be sending to all new grant, fellowship, and postdoc proposal clients.

-Now it goes without saying, that if you are working on short things like job letters or teaching statements, or on smaller fellowships that requires only a 2-page proposal, then this timeline does not hold.
+Now it goes without saying, that if you are working on short things like job letters or teaching statements, or on smaller fellowships that requires only a 2-page proposal, the work will be closer to 8 days.
 But for major fellowships such as the SSHRC (I’m looking at YOU, Canadians!), the Princeton Society of Fellows, the Harvard Society of Fellows, and all the various residential and dissertation completion fellowships scattered about the country?
-2.5 weeks–MINIMUM.
+2.5 weeks.

 Please remember that Dr. Karen, appearances notwithstanding, does not have magical powers.
 The time-space continuum continues to hold sway, and editing continues to be a long, hard, grueling process with no shortcuts.

 Peng Liu says